 Never compromise on the equipment manufacturer’s electrical requirements

 Some electronic equipment and appliances need a lot of power.
-This equipment may even require a dedicated circuit to avoid a dangerous overload situation.
-A dedicated circuit requires the correctly sized wire for the circuit length and load.
+As a result, this equipment may even require a dedicated circuit to avoid a dangerous overload situation.
+Also, a dedicated circuit requires the correctly sized wire for the circuit length and load.
 This dedicated circuit will also protect the equipment by giving it the full electrical power that it needs.

 Surge protection is a must have for all electronic equipment

 Power bars or surge strips are always a good idea but have a limited use.
-They should only be used as a secondary line of defense.
+They should only be used as a secondary line of defence.
 The average home experiences approximately 20-30 daily internal energy spikes created by appliances cycling on and off.
 These surges will prematurely wear out the circuit boards in your electronic equipment.
-Electrical surges are believed to be the main cause of 40% of all computer hard drive failures.
+Thus, it’s believed that electrical surges are the main cause of 40% of all computer hard drive failures.
 A whole home surge protector will protect the entire home from the damaging effects of incoming power surges.
-Whole home surge protectors are professionally installed directly on the main electrical panel.
-For more information on whole home surge protection, click here.
+Our electricians professionally install whole home surge protectors directly on the main electrical panel.
+Learn more information on whole home surge protection.

 Ensuring that the electrical requirements of your electronic equipment are correctly met will provide longevity for your investment and years of enjoyment for you.

 Often, we receive calls from clients who require outdoor electrical work that is too high for even our tallest ladders.
 To accommodate these projects our Blue Crest Team uses a scissor lift to get to high, out of reach positions.
 Scissor lifts are often essential for commercial projects or residential upgrades where a hydro pole...
 READ MORE